We are delighted to announce that the National Lottery has awarded Caring for God’s Acre a £586,700 grant for the Beautiful Burial Ground Project.

-The Beautiful Burial Ground Project will reveal the hidden heritage and wildlife of burial grounds across England and Wales.
+This project will put burial grounds on the map, by revealing the hidden heritage and wildlife of burial grounds across England and Wales.